JayNetor/TMQM/README.md

   15,public,46,This is a test message.
 ```

-In this example, we passed the Index of 14 in the request, and a value of 15, which is the Index of the next message in the queue who’s Index is greater than 14, was returned.
+In this example, we passed the Index of 14 in the request, and a value of 15, which is the Index of the next message in the queue who's Index is greater than 14, was returned.
 This value of 15 should be what we uses to request the next message after this one.

 **Remember** that messages older than 10 minutes old are also expiring ( being deleted from the queue ).
 This can, and will, cause gaps in the Index sequence.

 Lets say that you retrieve message 14, but before you can retrieve the next one, messages 15,16,17 have expired.

-So, ‘recv,15’ will return the message who’s Index is 18, which is now the next message who’s Index is greater than 15.
+So, 'recv,15' will return the message who's Index is 18, which is now the next message who's Index is greater than 15.
 See how that works :)

 ### Reaching the bottom of the queue:

 Lets say that we have reached the bottom of the queue.
-That’s to say, we send the request ‘recv,40’ but there are no messages in the queue who have an Index greater than 40.
-In this case, the comma delimited string that will be returned is ‘**40,None,None,None**’.
+That's to say, we send the request 'recv,40' but there are no messages in the queue who have an Index greater than 40.
+In this case, the comma delimited string that will be returned is '**40,None,None,None**'.
 Note that the returned Index is 40, not 41.
-So, 40 is the Index we should uses the next time we issue an ‘recv’ request.
+So, 40 is the Index we should uses the next time we issue an 'recv' request.

-The next message that will be added to the queue will have an Index of 41, and therefore, the request ‘recv,40’ will return that new message.
+The next message that will be added to the queue will have an Index of 41, and therefore, the request 'recv,40' will return that new message.

 ### Confused ??
 Will, I would suggest not spending a lot of time on this.
 All of this explanation is really just for documentation sake.
 I recommend that you just copy/past my example code into your projects and run with that.
-Life’s too short to let yourself get lost in the weeds.
+Life's too short to let yourself get lost in the weeds.

 ---

-## The ‘helo’ request (low-level):
+## The 'helo' request (low-level):

-If a client sends an ‘helo’ request to the Host program, the string "Queue Manager Responding” will be returned.
-The ‘helo’ request is simply a way of testing if the Host program is responding on the IP address given.
+If a client sends an 'helo' request to the Host program, the string "Queue Manager Responding” will be returned.
+The 'helo' request is simply a way of testing if the Host program is responding on the IP address given.
 Nothing more.

 The word 'helo' must be in lower case, and must NOT have any spaces after it.

-So, why ‘helo’ and not ‘hello’?
+So, why 'helo' and not 'hello'?

 Will, I lifted this ideal from the SMTP ( Simple Mail Transfer Protocol ) protocol.
-And in SMTP, the request is ‘helo’.
+And in SMTP, the request is 'helo'.
 I just felt that it wasn't worth the time and confusion to change it.

 ---

-## The ‘init’ request (low-level):
+## The 'init' request (low-level):

-The ‘init’ request is used to retrieve some basic info about the client from the Host program.
+The 'init' request is used to retrieve some basic info about the client from the Host program.
 It is usually preformed on startup of the client.
 This request only returns information, and does not actually initialize any kind of client slot on the Host.

-It’s use is completely optional.
+It's use is completely optional.

 The word 'init' must be in lower case, and must NOT have any spaces after it.

-If a client sends an ‘init’ request to the Host program, a 3 part comma delimited string is returned.
+If a client sends an 'init' request to the Host program, a 3 part comma delimited string is returned.
 The format of this returned string is:
 ```
   clientID,bottomIndex,clientIPaddress
 ```

-The **clientID** (string) is a string that can be used as the client’s ID.
-Numbers start at 0, and are incremented each time an ‘init’ request is made by any client.
+The **clientID** (string) is a string that can be used as the client's ID.
+Numbers start at 0, and are incremented each time an 'init' request is made by any client.
 The client really only needs a client ID if it needs to receive a reply to a broadcast message.
 You could also uses the Python module uuid() to do this, but since the ID need only be unique in context of the Host, having a long 16 character string for an ID is a bit of an overkill.

 If a Client has no need of receiving any replies to it's messages, like an IoT temperature monitor, then the string 'noReply' can be used in place of the Client's ID.

 The **bottomIndex** (string) is the Index of the last (bottom) message in the Message Queue.
-This is the value that can be used for your first ‘recv’ request.
+This is the value that can be used for your first 'recv' request.
 However, the client could simply start with an Index of zero, in which case it may received messages that were broadcasts 10 minutes before it started.
-But if that’s not an issue, starting at zero is OK.
+But if that's not an issue, starting at zero is OK.

 The **clientIPaddress** (string) is the IP address of the client as seen by the Host.
 It just easier to get this value from the Host program rather than trying to get it from a DNS server.
-This value should be included in the reply to any ‘+ping’ requests.
-It can also be used as a channel for the ‘send’ request; like broadcast a message to all clients on ‘192.168.0.35’ for example.
+This value should be included in the reply to any '+ping' requests.
+It can also be used as a channel for the 'send' request; like broadcast a message to all clients on '192.168.0.35' for example.

 ---